sgupt9999/install-powershell/README.md

-**Setup a powershell environment to be able to upload lambda functions**
+**Setup a powershell environment to be able to upload lambda functions and create a basic "Hello World" function and one querying a postgres db instance**

 **Steps**
 * **Run powershell_lambda_setup.sh**